maliMirkec/personal-website/site/testimonials/edo-liberty.md

 sections2:
   - type: banner-beta
     desc: >-
-      Did you know that I worked on several projects with Edo?
+      Did you know that I built a site powered by Hugo, the world’s fastest framework for building websites, for Edo?
     ctas:
       - href: /portfolio/pinecone/
         title: Pinecone ⇢